 - Arthritis in the joint.

 TMD will often cause acute pain and discomfort.
-It can be short lived, or long term.
+It can be short-lived, or longer-term.
 It can affect one or both joints.
-Women tend to get it more than men, and it’s most common among patients between the ages of 20-50.
+Women tend to get TMD more than men do.
+It’s most common in peole between the ages of 20-50.

 - Pain or tenderness in the jaw joint area, and even in the neck and shoulders, and in the ear area when you speak, chew, or try to open your mouth

-- Crepitus, which means clicking, popping sounds in the jaw joint when you open or close.
-Note that Crepitus may be associated with or without pain.
-In the absence of any negative symptoms, crepitus in and of itself is not necessarily problematic.
+- Crepitus, which means clicking or popping sounds in the jaw joint when you open or close.
+Note that Crepitus might not be accompanied by pain.
+In the absence of any negative symptoms, crepitus in and of itself is not necessarily a problem.